 For instance, suppose a retail shop that offers many technological products.
 With SKUs, the retailer can discern between various models, colors, and sizes of smartphones, computers, and other electrical items.

 The SKU structure can vary depending on the type of company and the products being sold.
 For example, a clothes shop may construct SKUs depending on the kind of item (e.g., T-shirt, dress, jeans), followed by the size and color.
-But, an electronics retailer may use SKUs that incorporate a gadget’s brand, model, and storage capacity.
+However, an electronics retailer may use SKUs that incorporate a gadget’s brand, model, and storage capacity.

 Sequential numbering includes giving successive numbers to goods as they enter the inventory.
 This essential strategy works well for organizations with a tiny choice of items.
 Yet, it may become tough to manage as the product catalog develops.